The Pozas Azules in Taxco, Mexico are truly a hidden gem.

 Getting back to Taxco is as easy as walking to the entrance of the pools and getting in a collectivo right where you got dropped off.

 It will take you back to the Coppel Plateros and from there you can walk 10 minutes to the bus station to head back to Mexico City or 20 minutes to the Taxco main square to grab a bite to eat back in town (see my restaurant recommendations here).

 Total Cost for a Day Trip to the Pozas Azules in Taxco

 The total cost for our day trip to the Pozas Azules from Taxco (for two) was only 180 pesos / 9.50 usd.
 That includes both our round trip transport and the entrance fee.

 If you need a snack or don’t pack a lunch, there are plenty of cheap options that will only run you 50 to 100 pesos / 3 to 5 usd more.
 Plus, you’ll get to pat some stray puppers for free!

-It’s so easy to get to the Pozas Azules from Taxco and there’s no reason to miss these beautiful natural pools.
+It’s so easy to get from Taxco to the Pozas Azules and there’s no reason to miss these beautiful natural pools.
 We had 24 hours in Taxco and I still felt like we had enough time to see it all plus visit the Pozas Azules without missing anything.

 Learn more about where to stay and what to eat on your trip with the complete guide to Taxco or browse the Mexico Guide to find day trips, craft beer recommendations, hiking info and more for your trip to Mexico City.